Eggless Cookie Dough for one is an edible chocolate chip cookie dough that you can whip up in minutes for a perfectly safe cookie dough treat!

 Nutrition

 Recipe Originally Posted on April 04, 2014.
-Photos and text updated on October 16, 2017
+The Photos and text were updated for clarity on April 12, 2024.

 Enjoy this delicious cookie dough without the worry of eating raw eggs.